 Volunteering After the Expo

 PWA also works year-round to recruit HR volunteers and facilitate mock interviews and resume workshops at Portland-area high schools, working in close partnership with the Portland Human Resource Management Association.
 HR professionals, please contact us if you'd like to sign up for year-round volunteering options, or visit the Get Involved page for more information.

-Thank you to the Portland HR Management Association and Southridge High School for producing this material.
+Thank you to the Portland HR Management Association and Southridge High School for contributing to this material.